thi-ng/umbrella/packages/hiccup-css/README.md

 The quoted function name is looked up in a dictionary and if found, called with all remaining elements in the same array.
 I.e. `["@import", "foo.css"]` will be the same result as `at_import("foo.css")`.

+**IMPORTANT:** Quoted functions are only supported in the head position of a scope.

 ```typescript
 const styles = [